 There is a legal requirement to retain records relating to the Self Assessment Tax Return.
 HMRC guidelines relating to tax records can be found at GOV.UK Website

-Taxpayers who do not carry on a trade are required to retain records of income and capital gains until the later of:
+Taxpayers who do not carry on trade are required to retain records of income and capital gains until the latter of:

 a) 22 months from the end of the tax year.

 b) The date on which the enquiry window closes.